Graduate Students

 Memorial University of Newfoundland

-Joshua Taylor, Master's Student
+Joshua Taylor, Doctoral Student

-Joshua Taylor is a Master’s student in the Andronowski Lab.
+Joshua Taylor is a doctoral student in the Andronowski Lab.
 He is researching opioid use and its implications on the bone remodeling process and potential connections to pathological bone diseases (e.g., osteoporosis).
 Additionally, he currently serves as the lead teaching assistant for the Undergraduate Medical Education’s Human Anatomy curriculum and for Human Physiology for non-medical students.
 In 2021, Josh was awarded the Aging Research Centre’s (ARC-NL) Graduate Fellowship and Dean's Fellowship.
 During his undergraduate degree, he was a research assistant in the Andronowski Lab, curating the Andronowski Skeletal Collection for Histological Research (ASCHR), which is the largest documented skeletal collection of its kind worldwide.
 Josh continues as the primary curator for the collection.

 Josh is currently a member of the Microscopy Society of America (MSA), the Canadian Association for Biological Anthropology (CABA), the National Society for Collegiate Scholars, and the Aging Research Centre - Newfoundland and Labrador.